 Giverny, a lost village deep in Normandy

-The village of Giverny is located 50 miles to the northwest of Paris, halfway between Évreux and Gisors.
+The village of Giverny is located 50 miles to the northwest of Paris, halfway between Évreux and Gisors, only one hour away from the city of Rouen.
 By car, allow a travel time of 1.25 hours via the A13 or 1.5 hours if you avoid toll roads.
 From within Paris city limits, the shortest rout goes through Neuilly-sur-Seine, Saint-Germain-en-Laye and Mantes-la-Jolie.
 The village is on the boundary between Eure and Yvelines departments in an untouched, verdant setting just steps from the city of Vernon.
 Nestled deep in the natural region of Le Vexin Bossu, the landscape undulates with hills and valleys.
 The Seine lies a few hundred yards further; in fact, maritime carriers operating between Paris and Le Havre make regular stops here.

 The trip by car takes about 1.5 hours Giverny: An easy escape from Paris

-Because it takes less than 1.5 hours to drive from Paris to Giverny, many Parisians get away on a regular basis to the Village of Painters.
+Trip duration is only 1h30 long, thus many Parisians get away on a regular basis to the Village of Painters.
 The best plan is to leave early in the morning – by 8:00 or 9:00 am – to arrive around 10:00 or 11:00 am, then stay until the early evening.
-That will give you time to experience all the village has to offer.
+That will give you time to experience all the town has to offer.

 Of course, if you can spend the weekend there, it's even better!
 Choose the Paris-Giverny transportation method that best meets your needs and book a hotel room or bed and breakfast right in the village.
 This will give you ample time to immerse yourself in the town's timeless ambiance and to visit Giverny and its famous sites, namely Monet's home, the museums, the church, the gardens and a few other monuments.